tom-raistrick/desktop_kana/README.md

 **Credits**
-Typeface data is kindly provided courtesy of [Bryn Dyment](https://hoologic.io/bryn/), owner and co-creator of [Real Kana](https://realkana.com/).
+Typeface data used in the GUI is kindly provided courtesy of [Bryn Dyment](https://hoologic.io/bryn/), owner and co-creator of [Real Kana](https://realkana.com/).